 I love walking at our local track, but in the winter when there’s snow on the ground, walking on the track is impossible.
-It’s not cleared off.
+It’s not usually cleared off.
 It’s icy or slushy.
 The ground conditions make it more of a hazard, so I just don’t.

 I rediscovered snowshoeing on a family vacation to Vermont.
 My son and I went with a snowshoe tour through the woods with a small group and guide.
-My son, who is extremely active and agile, hurried ahead and walked at the front with the guide.
-I brought up the rear of the pack.
+My son, who is extremely active and agile, hurried ahead and walked in the front with the guide.
+I brought up the rear of the pack (as usual).
 Fine by me, as I didn’t have to hurry and I haven’t been snowshoeing in years.
 I wasn’t quite sure what to expect.

-The snow shoe tour only lasted an hour but by the end of it, I was hooked!
-It was heart-pumping, calorie-burning but yet it was also easy and I felt completely confident in my ability not to fall on my ass!
+The snow shoe tour only lasted an hour, but by the end of it, I was hooked!
+It was heart-pumping, calorie-burning, but yet it was also easy and I felt completely confident in my ability not to fall on my ass!
 Since returning home, I purchased a new pair of snowshoes, found some mom friends who would do this with me and we love it!

 Here are some tips for you to also learn to love snowshoeing.

-When you go in to the store to buy a pair of snow shoes they vary by your shoe size, your weight and what kind of snow you will be walking in.
+When you go into the store to buy a pair of snow shoes they vary by your shoe size, your weight and what kind of snow you will be walking in.
 I first tried a pair of my husband’s snowshoes which were for off trails in deep snow.
 And although I could walk in them, they were awkward and I also fell over my own feet a few times.
 I then hit up a local store and found these beauties.

 Don’t go alone.
 Safety in numbers and besides, it’s so much more fun to have a friend to chat with as your both getting an awesome workout.
 Snowshoeing is easy on the joints as it’s low-impact but it will get your heart-pumping.
 Another great reason to have friend there is if something happens along the trail..you fall, get lost or you need help taking off your snowshoes like I did the first time we went out and I was wearing my husband’s snow shoes.
 Take a friend!